javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 ```

 Of course the content is completely customizable, and so the name for each field.
 In my case I have a reduced number of posts,
-so by the moment I put all the content in `content` field, but in the future because of better performarnce I will try to
+so by the moment I put all the content in `content` field, but in the future because of better performance I will try to
 reduce the JSON file size leaving just title and summary for the search.

 2. Enabling for each _section_ the output format from the front matter.
 Following with my site as example, I have `_index.md` and